This page lists all the various symbols in the Animal Symbolism category.

 Even if they’ve never seen one in person, most people are probably familiar with the bear.
 In modern times, some of this familiarity doubtless comes from, shall we say “juvenile” sources; i.e. stuffed teddy bears, children’s literary characters and perhaps movies/nature documentaries.
 On the other hand, the human fascination with this animal is by no means a modern phenomenon.
 The symbolic importance of the bear is extremely widespread, encompassing the traditions of many different cultures over the course of thousands of years.

-When it comes to symbolic meaning, the boar can be distinctly different from the “pig”, so in this article we will only be addressing the former.
+When it comes to symbolic meaning, the boar can be distinctly different from the “pig”, so this article will only address the former.
 While there are some general connotations to the boar that are fairly easy to understand, there are also innumerable cultural associations that follow in the tracks of this animal, wherever it happens to reside.

 With its pure white feathers, softly rounded body and gentle demeanor, the dove is one of the most ubiquitous symbols of peace, innocence and purity.
 On the other hand, the dove’s symbolism is considerably more complex than notions such as these, and in some cases those complexities can prove quite surprising.

-In terms of symbolism, the fox is one of nature's more interesting creatures; not only does it hold symbolic importance in a number of diverse cultures, but the nature of that importance can vary quite widely, even within cultures.
-While some of its meanings are quite well known, the fox also represents concepts that may not be immediately obvious to the causal observer.
+In terms of symbolism, the fox is a very interesting creature; it holds symbolic meaning in a number of diverse cultures, and the nature of that meaning can vary quite widely, both between cultures and within cultures.
+While some of its symbolic meanings are quite well known, the fox also represents concepts that may not be immediately obvious to the causal observer.

 The griffin, griffon, or gryphon (Greek: γρύφων, grýphōn, or γρύπων, grýpōn, early form γρύψ, grýps; Latin: gryphus) is a legendary creature with the body, tail, and back legs of a lion; the head and wings of an eagle; and an eagle's talons as its front feet.
 As the lion was traditionally considered the king of the beasts and the eagle was the king of the birds, the griffin was thought to be an especially powerful and majestic creature.